PapiLer/Reforestation/README.md

-## You can't run through a camp site.
-You can only ran, because it's past tents.
+## I wish I could clean mirrors for a living.
+It's just something I can see myself doing.